peco/peco/README.md

 `Cmd` specifies the command name.
 This must be searchable via `exec.LookPath`.

 Elements in the `Args` section are string keys to array of program arguments.
 The special token `$QUERY` will be replaced with the unaltered query as the user typed in (i.e. multiple-word queries will be passed as a single string).
 You may pass in any other arguments in this array.
-If you omit this in your config, a default value of `[]string{"$QUERY"}` will be used
+If you omit this in your config, a default value of `[]string{"$QUERY"}` will be used.

 `BufferThreshold` specifies that the filter command should be invoked when peco has this many lines to process in the buffer.
 For example, if you are using peco against a 1000-line input, and your `BufferThreshold` is 100 (which is the default), then your filter will be invoked 10 times.
-For obvious reasons, the larger this threshold is, the faster the overall performance will be, but the longer you will have to wait to see the filter results.
+The larger this threshold is, the faster the overall performance will be, but the longer you will have to wait to see the filter results.

 You may specify as many filters as you like in the `CustomFilter` section.